allenai/scifact/doc/model.md

 # Models

 As described in the paper, the model consists of three pipeline components: abstract retrieval, rationale selection, and label prediction.
-We also run "oracle" experiments where pipeline components are replaced with oracles that always make correct predictions given correct outputs; these are shown in Table 1.
-Table 2 shows evaluations of individual model components.
+We also run "oracle" experiments where pipeline components are replaced with oracles that always make correct predictions given correct outputs.
 The examples below show how to make oracle and model predictions, evaluate each pipeline component.

 ## Outline